Quantum Approximate Optimization Algorithm with Adaptive Bias Fields: numerical results

 Our primary figure of merit is the time taken to reach a given accuracy $r^*$.
 The choice of a target accuracy $r^*$ is to some extent arbitrary.
 We will take $r^*=0.99$ as a value that is attainable in numerical simulations at moderate system sizes for the ab-QAOA, and for the QAOA with reasonable extrapolations.
 This value of $r^*$ also sets a goal that may be practical for future quantum computers in the medium term and it exceeds the NP-hard threshold quoted above.
 The ratio of computation times for the QAOA and the ab-QAOA to reach the accuracy $r^*$ is then our measurement of the improvement in the algorithm.
 We define $p^*$ as the value of the level at which $r^*$ is achieved.

+To understand the dependence of the runtime on the level $p$, consider the optimization over a $p$-level output state from either QAOA or ab-QAOA.
+In the gradient-based classical optimization algorithm, $O(p)$ gradients are necessary and for the calculation of each gradient, a $p$-level output state needs to be prepared.
+Intuitively, the total quantum computation time is $O(p^2)$. which will be analyzed rigorously in Appendix~\ref{sec:time}.

-The quantum computation time is proportional to $p^2$ as analyzed in SM.
-Crucially, there is no additional quantum overhead in the ab-QAOA since no additional measurements are needed, and the number of gates for the state preparation is the same as in the QAOA.
+Crucially, there is \textit{no} additional quantum overhead in the ab-QAOA since \textit{no} additional measurements are needed, and the number of gates for the state preparation \textit{is the same} as in the QAOA.
 There is classical overhead due to the larger number of parameters.
 However, this cost turns out to be very small, owing to the fact that the only really important additional parameter is the bias field.
-This field is not optimized over, but rather simply fed back at each iteration.
-These cost issues are also treated in more detail in the SM.
+This field is not optimized over, but rather simply fed back at each iteration, and the total number of these fields is only $n$, the number of qubits.
+These cost issues are treated in more detail in Appendix~\ref{sec:time}.
 Given these considerations, the speedup is best defined as $S = (p^*_{\mathrm{QAOA}}/p^*_{\mathrm{ab-QAOA}})^2$.
 We will also plot the infidelity $ 1- F = 1 - \sum_\alpha|\langle \psi_f^{\mathrm{s}(\mathrm{ab})} | \psi_{\max}^\alpha \rangle |^2$ to compare the two methods, (where $\alpha$ labels the degeneracy), since this quantity gives additional physical insight.

-The results of the comparison of the ab-QAOA and QAOA algorithms for w3r graphs are shown in log-linear plots in Figs.~\ref{fig:w3ra}, \ref{fig:w3rb} for $1-r$ and $1-F$ respectively.
-The convergence to the solution is much better in the ab-QAOA overall, and the improvement at small $p$ is particularly striking.
+The results of the comparison of the ab-QAOA and QAOA algorithms for w3r graphs with $n=8,12,16$ are shown in log-linear plots in Figs.~\ref{fig:w3ra}, \ref{fig:w3rb} for $1-r$ and $1-F$ respectively, while the results for $n=10,14,18$ are given in Appendix~\ref{sec:result_101418}.
+The convergence to the solution is much better in the ab-QAOA overall, in some cases by more than an order of magnitude.
+The improvement at small $p$ is particularly striking.
 This is important, since only rather small values of $p$ are likely to be accessible in near-term quantum machines~\cite{harrigan2021quantum,otterbach2017unsupervised,qiang2018large,pagano2020quantum,willsch2020benchmarking,abrams2019implementation,bengtsson2020improved}.

+It is at first sight surprising that the computed accuracy is not always significantly better for smaller graphs, as seen in Fig.~\ref{fig:w3ra} for $p = 7,8$.
+This is due to the larger error bars at larger $p$ but the bars are magnified by the log scale.
+This inversion is discussed in more detail in Appendix~\ref{sec:result_101418}, where more extensive calculations are also presented.